Lemoncode/react-lab-sessions/day-1/04-form/Readme.md

 };
 ```

-- Let's run the project
+- Let's run the project and check that navigation is being done.

 ```
 npm start